ADVERTISEMENT

 → REVIEW

-An important plus point is the high-quality hammer action keyboard, which is unparalleled in this price range in terms of playability and Ebony/Ivory feel.
-The rather economical control features are quite typical for this category of instruments.
+A big plus is the high-quality hammer-action keyboard, which is unparalleled in this price range in terms of playability and ebony/ivory keytops.
+The simple controls are typical for this price range.

 TO THE OFFER